privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v2.x/core-concepts/poll-types.md

 MACI allows to conduct polls in both a quadratic voting and non quadratic voting fashion.
 One should be aware that the only distinction between the two happens when messages are processed and votes tallied.
 On top of that, the Tally smart contract has been split into two different ones, with the non quadratic voting version one being slightly smaller, due to the need of one less function.

 This document will explain how to use each of these options.
+Hardhat tasks are the currently recommended way to deploy contracts and run polls but you can also use the MACI cli.

 ## Quadratic Voting